idnow/de.idnow.ios.sdk.spm/README.md

 ** CANCELLED The user canceled the ident
 ** ERROR an error occurred

-Add the method call, how to send the parameter etc below the description:
+**Add the method call, how to send the parameter etc below the description**:

 BindingKey is an additional parameter that can be sent by customers when initializing the SDK.
 It can be used for device binding use cases and helps establish a correlation between a user's verified identity and their mobile device.
 It is particularly useful for device authentication and re-authentication scenarios when users change devices.
 The binding key for a completed identification can be fetched via an API endpoint and compared with the one that was used during SDK initialization